DataDog/datadog-agent/docs/agent/secrets.md

 ### Agent security requirements

-The agent will run `secret_backend_command` executable as a sub-process.
-The execution pattern differ on Linux and Windows.
+The agent runs `secret_backend_command` executable as a sub-process.
+The execution patterns differ on Linux and Windows.

 #### Linux